jack-addison/Discovering-Apps/README.md

 - **Reasoning string**: Each response includes a short justification for GPT’s numbers.
 We store only the numeric fields in SQLite, but the reasoning is logged for debugging.
 - **Quick-win definition**: Throughout the tooling, “quick wins” refers to `build_time_estimate ≤ 12` and `success_score ≥ 70`.
 This threshold powers the shading in the plots and the leaderboard filters.

+- **Batch experiment**: `python experiments/batch_stage2_experiment.py` tests grouping apps (default 20 at a time, first 40 snapshots) and writes the raw model responses to `experiments/batch_stage2_results.json` for comparison without touching the database.
+- **Cheaper-model experiment**: `python experiments/cheaper_model_experiment.py` re-scores the first 40 snapshots with a cheaper model (default `gpt-3.5-turbo`) and stores results in `experiments/cheaper_model_results.json` for side-by-side comparison.
+- **Feature extraction**: `python analysis/build_deltas.py` materialises per-app snapshot deltas (e.g., success/rating/rank changes) into the `app_snapshot_deltas` table inside `exports/app_store_apps_v2.db`.

 ## Stage 3: Visualising Outcomes

 - Static preview: `python visualize_scores.py` renders `visualizations/success_vs_build_time.png`.
 - Interactive dashboard: `python visualize_scores_interactive.py --open` writes an HTML scatter plot to `visualizations/success_vs_build_time.html` and opens it in your browser.
 Categories are split into free/paid variants, and you can use flags such as `--min-ratings 500`, `--max-build-time 16`, `--min-success 70`, or `--quick-wins-only` to focus on specific cohorts.
-- Streamlit app: `streamlit run streamlit_app.py` launches an interactive workspace with filter controls (category, price tier, rating volume, build time, success score, quick wins toggle), configurable 2D/3D scatter plots (choose axes, colour, bubble size), category summary bars, distribution box plots, and a quick-win leaderboard.
+- Streamlit app: `streamlit run streamlit_app.py` launches an interactive workspace with filter controls (category, price tier, scrape run selection, rating volume, build time, success score, quick wins toggle), configurable 2D/3D scatter plots (choose axes, colour, bubble size), category summary bars, distribution box plots, and a quick-win leaderboard.
 - Hosted demo: visit [discovering-apps-jack.streamlit.app](https://discovering-apps-jack.streamlit.app) to explore the dashboard without running it locally.
 - Hover a point to inspect the app’s scores, ratings volume, review average, and price.
 Toggle categories via the legend to declutter the view.
 The shaded quadrant highlights quick wins (high success score, low build effort).